nargaw/nargaw/README.md

 🌱 I share one shader daily in my consistent effort to improve on GLSL.
 Follow me @shader_daily on twitter

-⚡ Cyber Security and Hacking are my jam.
-Follow my journey @_localh0st on twitter
+⚡ Cyber Security and Hacking are my jam. @_localh0st on twitter

 😄 I’m interested in collaborating in 3D web development projects.